SimpleBookRental/backend/memory-bank/activeContext.md

 - Keep Swagger annotations up-to-date with code changes
 - Provide examples for all request/response models
 - Document security requirements for all endpoints
+- Integration tests should be independent of the main application configuration